 Skullcandy has made a name for itself as a company that excels at bang for your buck products.
 While they’re probably most known for their small, colorful earbuds, they’ve turned that into some really impressive audio products that are worth paying attention.
 Case in point, the Skullcandy Indy true wireless earbuds.
 When these were first released I came away impressed, but how have they held up with time?

-Editor’s note: This post was updated on November 13, 2019, to include information about recent alternatives
+Editor’s note: This post was updated on December 26, 2019, to include information about updates and reflect changes in pricing.

 Who are the Skullcandy Indy True Wireless for?

 - Android-users.
 If you’re on iOS these are a decent alternative to AirPods as they’re almost as convenient, but for Android users, these are a great alternative.
 I would say the AirPods are better when they’re in the case, but the Skullcandy Indy True Wireless earbuds are far better when they’re in your ears.
 At least when compared to the AirPods 2, as the AirPods Pro now have ear tips that help with fit.

 - People looking for true wireless earbuds for exercise.
 While there are true wireless earbuds intended for fitness use out there, it’s not the norm.
 Thanks to the IP55 rating, these are a good option for that crowd.

 - Anyone looking for a gift for someone.
 Whether or not you think you’d spend $79 on these, I’m fairly certain anyone could make good use if they were given these as a gift.

 How’s the build quality of the Skullcandy Indy True Wireless?